cueglow/glowdtf/README.md

   completely disabled, its ModeMaster needs to be set appropriately.

 **Quitting GlowDTF**
-- Hit `Ctrl + C` in the GlowDTF terminal or just close the terminal.
+- On the main screen, click the "Close" Button in the upper right corner.
 All added Fixture Types and Fixtures will be lost.

 ## Unimplemented Features